cuustard/schoolwork/computing/computing_pages/Unit_x_11/x.11.1_IDE_programming_basics.md

 ## Variables and Constants

-Value of a variable can be changed whilist the program is running.
+Value of a variable can be changed whilst the program is running.
-Value of a CONSTANT can not be chagned whilist the program is running.
+Value of a CONSTANT can not be changed whilst the program is running.

 Constants reduce the risk of errors by reducing access to the memory location.
 For example, you would define π as a constant as this mathematical value will never change.